Get the code from gitlab.com/verdigris.mu/splat.

 Splat used to be hosted on github.com.
 However, there were a few issues with that.
 First of all, although it is the home of many open source projects, the Gitlab platform itself is not open source.
 Then continuous integration is not directly part of Github, so out of the few possible plug-ins available I initially opted for Semaphore CI.
 However I quickly hit the limitations of this design as I was adding support for Python 3: since the tests are defined outside of the project, they had to be either compatible with Python 2.7 or Python 3.
 Also, it was hard to justify the overhead associated with managing an extra account for the CI part given the rather limited capabilities of the system.

 So Splat has now moved to gitlab.com, with integrated CI.
 This automatically builds the code, runs tests and generates the PDF documentation for every revision on every branch.
 Further steps would be to also run benchmarks and keep track of the scores, and also test on ARMv8 to cover the NEON build flavour - but that’s for a bit later, and another blog post.

 On the technical side of things:

-splat makecommand is very useful to generate parts of an audio composition independently and then mix them together.
-It's even better when combined with
+- The integrated splat make command is very useful to generate parts of an audio composition independently and then mix them together.
+It’s even better when combined with mmap.

 On the more musical side of things: